 We test on the following operating systems, but others should work as well.
 Please report any issues in the forum.

 The XModules installers do not include the UI.Vision browser extension itself.
 You can download the UI Vision core module here: - UI.Vision for Chrome - UI.Vision for Firefox - UI.Vision for Edge License: End User License Agreement (EULA)

-As an optional last step, you can customize the UI.Vision home folder location.
+(2) (Optional) You can customize the UI.Vision home folder location.

 By default, UI.Vision RPA uses "

 In some companies the download of EXE installers/files is blocked.
 If this happens to you, please use the ZIP file download link.
 To install from the ZIP archive, unzip the archive and then run "1install.bat".

 (1) Run the downloaded macOS installer (admin rights required).

 (2) (Optional) You can customize the UI.Vision RPA home folder location.